-*Sunglasses will come in sunny locales, especially when participating in exercise activities.
+*Sunglasses will come in handy at sunny locales, especially when participating in fitness activities.

 *If you wear contacts, make sure to bring a few extra pairs.
 On a vacation to Mexico, my only pair fell out from the pressure of the ocean waves and I had to wear glasses for the rest of my trip!
 I now use the One Day Sofmed contacts that I can just toss out at the end of each day.
 Also, don’t forget eye drops!
 The salty ocean water plus strong sunshine really does a number on your eyes!

 *Pack several hats or visors to block the sun during activities.
 Riding a bike with the sun shining in your face is not fun!

 *Pack plenty of reading materials for the beach and an IPOD if you feel like listening to music.
 A Kindle or e-reader will also work, depending on your preferences.

 *A beach tote is a great option for carrying your towels and reading materials in style.
 You can easily fold one down in your suitcase without taking up extra room.
 Plus, it can double as a bag to carry souvenirs on the way home.

 *Keep plenty of water bottles in your hotel room.
 It is dehydrating being out in the sun all day!
 Sometimes, when you are too busy having fun you forget to hydrate yourself!
 When taking a road trip, I always pack an entire case of water bottles.
 A reusable water bottle also works.